 Learn more about pre-optometry in the UWEC course catalog.

-A few majors that would best support a career in optometry include:
+Programs that would best support a career in optometry include:

 Multiple departments support this program.
 Learn more about them!